ferdianjovan/morse_humans_navigation/README.md

 One should note that the number of robots with waypoint class attached to them must match with the number of Markov chains defined in mv_plan.yaml and the number of sets of sequences of waypoints defined in wp.yaml.

-To start this human_following module, simplly launch:
+To start this human_following module, simply launch:

     roslaunch morse_humans_navigation humans_navigation.launch

 Configurations
 ==========================
-To set up new behaviours for robots regarding their movements in the simulation,
+To set up new behaviours for robots regarding their movements in the simulation, you need:

+    strands_morse simulation up and running

+To start constructing waypoints, launch:
+    roslaunch morse_humans_navigation waypoint_generator.launch

+Please add Pose class to Scitosa5 robot described in Notes section.
+Other instructions are stated in the window running the waypoint generator launch file.

 Notes